White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- Over their last 10 games, the White Sox have been favored twice and lost each contest.
+- In three games as the underdog over the last 10 matchups, the White Sox have a record of 1-2.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 6-4-0 when it comes to hitting the over.

-- The White Sox have gone 4-4-0 against the spread over their past 10 contests (eight of those games had a spread listed by bookmakers).
-Chicago's last three contests have gone under the set point total, and the average over/under during that stretch was 8.7.
+- The White Sox have gone 4-4-0 against the runline over their past 10 matchups (eight of those games had a runline set by bookmakers).
+Chicago games have gone under the total four times in a row, and the average total during this streak was 8.5 runs.

 White Sox Betting Records & Stats

-- The moneyline set for this matchup implies the White Sox have a 40.8% chance of coming away with a victory in the contest.
+- The White Sox have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- Chicago's games have gone over the total in 29 of its 61 chances.
+- So far this season, Chicago and its opponents have hit the over in 29 of its 62 games with a total.

-- The White Sox have an against the spread mark of 5-4-0 in nine games with a line this season.
+- The White Sox are 5-4-0 against the spread in their nine games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!